chetandalal1993/project-2/README.md

 ## Overview

 A quiz emulating the sorting hat from Harry Potter.
-It was my second project on my Software Engineering Immersive course at General Assembly.
-This project was done in pair coding.
-The time frame for this project was 48 hours.
+The time frame for this pair coding project was 48 hours.
 The main game logic was completed in this time.
-I used the following weekend to complete a couple of additional features and styling.
+I used the following weekend to complete the result feature (alternating result house crest images and info depending on result), and styling.

 ## Deployment